tozny/browser-sodium-sdk/DEVELOPMENT.md

 Currently, Tozny runs tests using Karma and Sauce Labs.

 To run tests on your machine, you need a Sauce Labs Account.
-Then you need to export two environment variables:
+Then you need to export three environment variables:

 export SAUCE_USERNAME=tozny
 export SAUCE_ACCESS_KEY=<access_key>
+export REGISTRATION_TOKEN=<from_tozny_dashboard>

 You can then use the npm run test script to run the karma tests.